 CBD products that contain very little CBD will not have the desired effect.
 Be wary of products from companies that don’t have their certificates of analysis (COAs).
 Check out all the latest COAs for all our products on our lab results page.

 4) Is The Price Too Cheap?

 Usually with CBD products from a reputable brand, the higher the price, the higher the quality.
 That’s not always true though.
 Don’t just buy the cheapest products that you can find.
-Do your thorough research to find the most efficient CBD product for your pet.
+Thorough research can help you snag the most efficient CBD product for your pet.
 You can find premium quality CBD products for good prices, you just have to know what qualities to look for and then price compare some products.

 When it comes to CBD, you get what you pay for.
 Most cheaper products are made from single-molecule CBD isolate.
-These products are not as beneficial as the products made from full-spectrum CBD oil.
-Holistapet uses only full-spectrum CBD in its products.
-It’s more important that the CBD products are effective and are free from harmful additives.
+These products are not as beneficial as the products made from broad spectrum CBD oil (no THC).
+HolistaPet uses only broad spectrum CBD in its products.
+It’s more important that the CBD products are effective and free from harmful additives.

 Here is a great resource for you to use in determining where to find the best solution in purchasing CBD oil.
 It covers several of the most trusted brands and displays their pricing and dosage availability.

-Scientists now know that THC is the single compound in cannabis that causes the high.
+Every day, more people recognize the incredible benefits CBD can have for their furry friend.
+Scientists now know that THC is the single compound in cannabis that causes the “high.”
 The related compound of CBD is not psychoactive at all.
-Furthermore, CBD appears to be appropriately safe at suggested doses.
+Furthermore, CBD appears to be well-tolerated at suggested doses.